cauldron/py-semantic-taxonomy/README.md

 * All string literals **must specify** an `@language` code, and can specify an `@direction`.
 * At least one preferred label (`http://www.w3.org/2004/02/skos/core#prefLabel`) is **required**.
-* At least one definition (`http://www.w3.org/2004/02/skos/core#definition`) is **required**.
 * One only definition per language code is allowed.

 For `ConceptScheme`, we also require the following:

 * Exactly one `http://purl.org/dc/terms/created` value is specified
 * Exactly one `http://www.w3.org/2002/07/owl#versionInfo` value is specified
+* At least one definition (`http://www.w3.org/2004/02/skos/core#definition`) is given

-In addition to the above requirements, we assume that concepts within a concept scheme have a transitive hierarchy; therefore, there is no need to specify `broaderTransitive` or `narrowerTransitive`, these are always implied.
-Similarly, as `broader` and `narrower` are reciprocal, API inputs may only specify `broader` relationships.
-Specifying `narrower`, `broaderTransitive`, or `narrowerTransitive` will not raise an error, but they will be ignored and the hierarchy will be reconstituted solely from the `broader` definitions.
+In addition to the above requirements, we assume that concepts within a concept scheme have a strictly **transitive hierarchy** - e.g. if `A` is broader than `B`, and `B` is broader than `C`, then `A` is always broader than `C`.
+There is therefore no need to specify `broaderTransitive` or `narrowerTransitive`, these are implicit in the taxonomy graph.
+Similarly, as `broader` and `narrower` are reciprocal, API inputs should only specify `broader` relationships - giving both `broader` and `narrower` relationships will raise a `DuplicateRelationship` error.

 For `Concept`, we enforce or expect the following SKOS ontology best practices:

 * Each `Concept` must be in at least one `ConceptScheme`.
 * `skos:related` is for *associative* relationships, not *hierarchical* ones.
-Two concepts which are related through a chain of either `skos:broader` or `skos:narrower` concept relationships is not allowed.
-A concept also can't be `related` to itself.
+You shouldn't specify associative relationshpis for two concepts which are related through a transitive chain of either `skos:broader` or `skos:narrower` relationships, but this is not enforced.
+Concepts can't have relationships with themselves.
-* `skos:scopeNote`, `skos:definition`, `skos:example`, and `skos:historyNote` should follow the intended use as documented in section 2.4 of the [SKOS Primer](https://www.w3.org/TR/skos-primer/).
-* The use of `skos:note` is discouraged (but not prohibited) in favor of the specific `skos:note` subclasses.
+* The use of `skos:note` is discouraged (but not prohibited) in favor of the specific `skos:note` subclasses: `skos:scopeNote`, `skos:definition`, `skos:example`, `skos:historyNote`, `skos:editorialNote`, and `skos:changeNote`.
+Their use should follow the intended use as documented in the [SKOS Primer](https://www.w3.org/TR/skos-primer/#secdocumentation).
 * Hierarchical relationships (`skos:narrower` and `skos:broader`) are reserved for concepts in the same concept scheme.
 Use `skos:narrowMatch` and `skos:broadMatch` for describing mappings to concepts outside the source concept scheme.
 * `skos:notation` must be a [typed literal](https://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#dfn-typed-literal) - not a string literal - and not include a `@language` tag.
 The default datatype should be `http://www.w3.org/1999/02/22-rdf-syntax-ns#PlainLiteral`.

+Additionally, we **break from** [SKOS guidance](https://www.w3.org/TR/skos-reference/#L2613) to prohibit `skos:notation` having the same value as `skos:prefLabel`.
+A notation is ['a string of characters such as "T58.5" or "303.4833" used to uniquely identify a concept within the scope of a given concept scheme'](https://www.w3.org/TR/skos-reference/#L2064); this definition is inconsistent with [lexical labels](https://www.w3.org/TR/skos-reference/#L2831) like `skos:prefLabel`, which are human-readable and in a natural language.
+In our system, `skos:prefLabel` is required but `skos:notation` is optional.

+### Tracking changes

 We follow the SKOS Primer guidance on [documentary notes](https://www.w3.org/TR/skos-primer/#secdocumentation) for the fields `skos:changeNote`, `skos:editorialNote`, and `skos:historyNote`: